capesoftware/bonsai-vplink/samples/lunarlander/README.md

 simulator, click on Create Brain button and and type in the name of the brain (check for duplicate names).
 An untrained brain will be created.

-> Note that while this example is called the Lunar lander, the gravity is actually set to that which we experience on Earth.
+> Note that while this example is called the Lunar Lander, the gravity is actually set to that which we experience on Earth.

  ## I Just want to see it work